 Brunelleschi would have liked the interior of his dome to shimmer with the sparkle of golden mosaics or paint but his wishes were never fulfilled or seriously contemplated on cost grounds.
 The interior of the dome was simply whitewashed until the late 16th century.

 The famous art historian (or gossip) Giorgio Vasari (1511-1574) designed the Last Judgement fresco 1572-9 to cover the 3,600 square meters (38,750 sq ft) ceiling of the dome.
 Vasari intended a work more impressive than Michelangelo’s Sistine Chapel fresco but failed similarly to Michelangelo’s inability to improve on Brunelleschi’s dome.
-(At least Michelangelo had the good sense to announced well in advance that St Peter’s dome will be taller but not more beautiful than Brunelleschi’s cupola.)
+(At least Michelangelo had the good sense to announce well in advance that St Peter’s dome will be taller but not more beautiful than Brunelleschi’s cupola.)

 By the time of his death, Vasari had painted only a very small part of the fresco (a few of the elders near the lantern).
 Most of his design was completed after his death by less talented painters led by Federico Zuccari, who often painted on dry rather than wet mortar.
 They even managed to get a few limbs wrong but given the beasts of hell, it is hard to determine if it was intentional or not.